 Listening to children’s upsets whenever they occur while giving lots of warmth and connection, can help them to release the feelings that cause sleep problems.
 Laughter can also help too.

 Contrary to popular belief we should actually wind our children up before sleep!
 Roughhousing, and lots of giggles, can help children release any stress or remaining tension from the day.
 It also helps to build the connection that children need to feel safe to separate from us and fall asleep.

 So bring on the laughter!
 If your child runs a mile when you suggest it’s bedtime, then perhaps have a fun game of chase, letting them escape so they take on the more powerful role.
 Or try to dress them in their pyjamas but ‘dress’ the pillow.
-Read their bedtime stories in a silly language, or have the book upside down, and wonder why the words are coming out all wrong.
+Read their bedtime stories in a silly accent, or have the book upside down, and wonder why the words are coming out all wrong.
 Put yourself to bed instead of your child.
 Each time you make a ‘mistake’ exclaim to your child about your confusion at how you just can’t seem to get it right.
 Repeat as long as you have the time, (or energy!)
-Laughter has been clinically proven to induce melatonin, the sleep hormone, so with every giggle your child will be closer to sleep.
+Laughter has been clinically proven to induce melatonin production, the sleep hormone, so with every giggle your child will be closer to sleep.

 Don’t be afraid for things to get a little wild!
 Connection breeds co-operation so play and laughter can actually help to dissolve the power struggles we may get into at bedtime.

 So add a little laughter into your bedroom routine.
 And feel free to share how you get on in the comments below.

 If you’d like more information about how to listen to the emotions that cause children to have trouble sleeping, check out my post here, Sleeping Through The Night.

 Want more sleep tips?
 Our Helping Your Children with Bedtime and Sleep is designed to help you tackle all your sleep challenges.